Amphilochius of Iconium: Works

 Most of Amphilochius' work has been lost.
 Eight homilies have survived, including the oldest known sermon on the Feast of the Purification of the Lord (In Occursum Domini).
-The Oration at Midpentecost (In Mesopentocostem), which refers to the feast of Mid-Pentecost is spurious.
+The Oration at Midpentecost (In Mesopentocostem), refers to the feast of Mid-Pentecost.

 His style and concern for historical accuracy puts Amphilochius in the place of predecessor to John Chrysostom, who may have been influenced by him.

 In addition to his homilies, there is also an epistle to the council of Iconium of 376, and a didactic work (of questionable authenticity) Epistula Iambica ad Seleucum.
 The spurious "Iambics to Seleucus" offers an early and important catalogue of the canonical writings; other spurious fragments, current under his name, are taken from scriptural discourses, dogmatic letters and controversial writings.
 The polemical treatise Against False Asceticism of Amphilochius of Iconium is expressly directed against the beliefs and practices of the ‘Encratites’ and ‘Apotactites’ of rural Lycaonia.
 It seems to be written in the second half of the 370s.

 His only genuine extant work is, according to Bardenhewer, the "Epistola Synodica", a letter against the Macedonian heresy in the name of the bishops of Lycaonia, and probably addressed to the bishops of Lycia.